SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 1. Click **Apply now** to save the form and continue editing.

 1. In the **Style** category, edit the layout, colours, size and fonts of the form.
-Now might be a good time to involve your web design colleagues.
+Consider involving your web design colleagues.

 1. Click **Apply now** to save the form and continue editing.